SWAGFinance/IPS/SWIPS/swip-0.md

 - Specification - The technical specification should describe the syntax and semantics of any new feature.
 - Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
 - Test Cases - Test cases may be added during the implementation phase but are required before implementation.
 - Copyright Waiver - All SWIPs must be in the public domain.
-See the bottom of this SWIP for an example copyright waiver.
+See the bottom of this SWIPs for an example copyright waiver.

 ## SWIP Formats and Templates